figo-fe/ftl-fed/readme.md

 run freemarker in node, support url route and ajax mock.
 support json and ftlData conversion to each other.
 for example: <#assign name = "figo" /> <==> {"name":"figo"}.
-you can edit mock data in jsoneditor and save in ftl Attention：make sure JAVA is installed and JAVA_HOME is in the PATH
+you can edit mock data in jsoneditor and save in ftl.
+Attention：make sure JAVA is installed and JAVA_HOME is in the PATH

 ## set ftlRoot